 There have been many studies which indicate that opting GMAT is beneficial when compared to CAT exam.
-We will delve a bit deeper into why this is so in the following article.
+In this article, we will delve a bit deeper into comparing GMAT vs CAT and see how they differ from each other.

 Conversely, the GMAT exam is extremely flexible and gives the candidates many additional features like the cancellation of scores, Score selection (Selecting the best score out of all your attempts) and also the major option to attempt the exam on any day all year around.
 There are other benefits where you can attempt the exam up to 5 times in a calendar year with a 16-day gap between each attempt.
 Certainly, all of the above advantages do have a hefty price tag involved since you will have to pay the full exam fee cost for each attempt of the GMAT exam.
 However, the rewards you will enjoy are far greater than the cost involved.